Many leading marketing and SEO specialists say that website page speed is paramount for your success. And we fully agree

 The first thing you should know is that both PHP7 and HHMV outperform previous PHP versions.
 Despite the fact that PHP7 is much cooler than all the predecessors, it has room for improvement as well.
 If you run one of the older than 7th versions of PHP, HHMV is your chance to significantly increase Magento performance.
 Here you’ll find all the needed guides.
 Note that Magento 2.2+ does not support HHVM.

 ◊ Amasty's Pro Tip: If you're running high-load projects on your Magento 2 (Commerce only), make sure to configure optional database replication and split database performance solution.
 It gives max improvement to your store performance.
-Also, read our blog post on how to improve Magento 2 speed using flat catalog.
+Read our blog post on how to improve Magento 2 speed using flat catalog.

 How to make your Magento 1 / 2 fly with one mod?

 We can talk about the ways for your Magento speed improvement for hours.
 However, all the necessary steps require wide technical expertise as well as time investments.
-But don’t worry, we’ve taken care of that and designed Google Page Speed Optimizer.
+But don’t worry, we’ve taken care of that when we designed Google Page Speed Optimizer.

 - Optimize images automatically.
 All your JPEG, PNG, GIF files will be compressed without losses in quality.